enterovirus-phylo/nextclade_a16/README.md

-# Nextclade Workflow for &lt;your virus&gt;
+# Nextclade Workflow for Coxsackievirus A16

-This repository provides a robust, reproducible workflow for building a custom [Nextclade](https://github.com/nextstrain/nextclade) dataset for &lt;your virus&gt;.
+This repository provides a robust, reproducible workflow for building a custom [Nextclade](https://github.com/nextstrain/nextclade) dataset for Coxsackievirus A16.
 It enables you to generate reference and annotation files, download and process sequence data, infer an ancestral root, and create all files needed for Nextclade analyses and visualization.

 ---